 I shooed my baby away.
-I was experiencing Postpartum Detachment, and I didn’t even know it
+I was experiencing Postpartum Detachment, and I didn’t even know it.
+If you feel like a ghost in your own life, grab The Identity Guide to start finding “you” again.

 Minutes after an exhausting natural birth, when the movies say I should have been weeping with joy, I was cold.
 I was numb.
 I didn’t want to hold him.
 I didn’t even want to look at him.
 I watched my partner do the first skin-to-skin while I stared at the ceiling, feeling like a stranger in my own body.